Jojo Wollacott

-Joseph Luke Wollacott (born 8 September 1996) is a professional footballer who plays as a goalkeeper for EFL League Two side Crawley Town.
+Joseph Luke Wollacott (born 8 September 1996) is a professional footballer who plays as a goalkeeper.
+He is currently a free agent.
 Born in England, he plays for the Ghana national team.

 Early and personal life

 Born in Bristol to a Ghanaian mother, Wollacott grew up in the Lockleaze area of the city before moving cross-city in 2008.

 Club career

 Bristol City

 Wollacott started his career in the Bristol City youth academy, joining the academy aged 13.
 He had early loan spells with non-league clubs Clevedon Town and Weymouth, and Norwegian club Bergsøy.

 In August 2017, Wollacott signed a new two-year deal with the option for a further year, and joined National League South club Bath City on a season-long loan, but returned to Bristol City on 23 October.
 On 8 December 2017, Wollacott joined National League club Woking on a month-long loan; he made two appearances for the club.
 Later that season, he joined Truro City on an emergency loan on 24 April, making two appearances as Truro finished in the National League South play-offs, and also started their 3–1 play-off quarter-final defeat to Hampton & Richmond Borough.

 In July 2018, it was announced that Wollacott would return to Truro on a short-term loan.
 On 29 November 2018, Wollacott joined Gloucester City on a three-month loan deal.
 He saved a penalty on his debut for the club as Gloucester lost 2–0 to Chelmsford City on his debut.
 He was recalled from his loan at Gloucester in March 2019 following an injury to Bristol City goalkeeper Niki Maenpaa.

 Wollacott signed a new two-year contract with the option for a one-year extension in summer 2019.
 On 7 August 2019, he joined EFL League Two side Forest Green Rovers on loan for the 2019–20 season, facing competition for the first-team spot from Adam Smith and Lewis Thomas.
 He made his debut in professional football six days later, saving a penalty as he kept a clean sheet in a 0–0 draw with Charlton Athletic in the EFL Cup, before going on to finish on the winning side in the penalty shoot-out.
 Wollacott was recalled from his loan on 6 January 2020.